• Skip to primary navigation

 • Pour the chickpeas into the air fryer basket and shake so it's not over crowded.
 You may need to work in batches depending on the size of your unit. (picture 4)

-• Stop the fryer and shake a few time throughout the stated cooking time (I did this twice).
+• Stop the fryer and shake a few times throughout the stated cooking time (I did this 3 times).

 • Serve accordingly